-- The CDC says the bacteria probably aren't a threat to the general population
+The CDC says bacteria are not likely to be a threat to the general population

 Burkholderia pseudomallei can cause can cause melioidosis, or Whitmore's disease

 An employee at the Tulane National Primate Research Center near New Orleans has tested positive for a potentially deadly strain of bacteria kept at the facility.